aj-staton/bus-protocols/spi/README.md

 # Serial Peripheral Interface
-This is a project is a result of COVID-19.
 The project uses [Verilator](https://www.veripool.org/wiki/verilator) to simulate the written code in a Verilog "peripheral".
 Since Verilartor is build on C++, we must use a .cpp file for its input; however, the goal is to use as much C notation and practices as possible.